 Q: Does prostate cancer have symptoms that would allow someone to detect it in themselves?

 A: Unfortunately, early-stage prostate cancer does not usually present with symptoms.
-Prostate cancer is one of the silent diseases – approximately 80% of all prostate cancers diagnosed in the U.S. are localized and typically have no symptoms associated with them.
+Prostate cancer is one of the silent diseases – approximately 80 percent of all prostate cancers diagnosed in the U.S. are localized and typically have no symptoms associated with them.

 When men do start to feel symptoms, like weight loss or bone pain, that tends to mean they’re already in a very late stage of the disease.
 So, it’s already spread and is causing problems.